 Most of my artwork has a story behind it.
 For example, the radiant giraffe is a memory from my childhood when we used to go to ‘Giraffe Centre’ a lot.
 And there are banana trees behind it because we used to have a lot of them in my garden growing up.
 The plate is yellow because Nairobi is usually very sunny.

 I like to have a story behind each creation.
-Some people thing I just buy the artwork off the internet and place it on products.
+Some people think I just buy the artwork off the internet and place it on products.
 But they are all meaningful to me.
 That’s why I call myself an artist and it’s not just some trendy prints I just whacked on.

 What would say is your favourite?